What is Market Segmentation: meaning, examples, and tips

 - Offer better solutions to leads’ problems:

 Having a bright idea of what kind of leads are searching for what, you can offer your solution to them.
 If it’s exciting and affordable, it will soon become a lead’s frontrunner solution to their problem.

 Segmentation lets you create and share relevant content with your segments, both educational and promotional, depending on their stage in the buyer’s journey.
 In its turn, such precise nurturing lets you improve your conversion rate.

 - Improve your product:

-Communicating with the different segments of your customer base, you will not only know what sold them on your product, but also what could be improved to turn your customers into dedicated fans and even brand ambassadors.
+Communicating with different segments of your customer base, you will know what can be improved to turn your clients into dedicated fans and even brand ambassadors.

 - Decrease churn rate:

 When you approach every lead in a unique way, reflecting their interests and desires in your offer, they feel special.
 This increases your chances to lower your churn rate.

 All the above-mentioned points lead to what you as a professional are seeking most of all – better sales, higher revenue, and improved ROI.
 Here’s a handy infographic on market segmentation: